amh4/my_cv/README.md

 Software Engineering Bootcamp Graduate from Makers.
 Originally coming from a background in Asset Management and Startups.

-As a Full Stack Developer I get to do the things I fundamentally enjoy; solving tough problems with creative solutions, being part of a team that works to build things and learn as I go.
+As a Full Stack Developer I get to do the things I genuinely enjoy; solving tough problems with creative solutions, being part of a team that works to build amazing things and constanly learning as I go.

-I've always been drawn to big challenges and after spending 5 years in Financial Markets where the environment is always changing and the depth of knowledge required is never ending, I decided to take on a new challenge after becoming aware of a problem that I wanted to try and help fix.
+Having worked on a range of projects I have experience in Test Driven Development, Object Oriented Programming, both Front and Back End, Javascript, React, Node, Express, Ruby, HTML, CSS, PostgreSQL, Jest, Cypress and RSpec.

+Before joining Makers I was employee #4 at a Health Care startup where I gained first hand experience in Agile, worked on sprint planning and helping to debug the platform.
+Additionally, I developed as a leader over time, ultimately managing a large team of people both in the field and in person.
+Key to our collective success was communication, adapting quickly to new situations, learning from our mistakes and executing on our long term vision.

 **A few things we achieved:**